jonkpirateboy/refocus/README.md

 ```

 ## Html
-See a working example <a href="http://jonkpirateboy.github.io/refocus/demo/index.html">here</a>.
+See a working example <a href="http://jonkpirateboy.github.io/refocus/">here</a> with more example code.